tobru/odoo-pos-distribution/README.md

 1. Connect to Odoo and create a new database
    On Kubernetes the Ingress defines the hostnames `pos` and `iotbox`
-1. Install Odoo Apps:
+1. Install some Odoo Addons:
   * "Point of Sale"
   * "POS Network Printer"
 1. (Enable "Developer mode" under Odoo settings)
-1. Configure PoS for IoT Box (see docs/iotbox-config.png)
+1. Configure PoS for IoT Box (see screenshots under `docs/`)
-1. Configure Order Printer (see docs/orderprinter.png)
+1. Configure Order Printer (see screenshots under `docs/`)

 ## Odoo Addons

-The default addons from Odoo core are not enough for a smooth PoS experience, therefore a good amount of other PoS addons can be used.
+The default addons from Odoo core are not enough for a smooth PoS experience, therefore a good amount of PoS addons can be used.
 This distributions adds the following addon sources:

 * [pos-addons](https://github.com/it-projects-llc/pos-addons):